developer-1v/uve_ultra_videos_entertainment/EDITABLE_CONTENT.md

             (ignoring other sequences that have been deleted like the closing scene)
         - start within the first __ 5m (user-defined) of the current video.
         - Shown up only 2 within the last __ 3 episodes (user-defined).

+- Multi Ending Flashbacks (DELETE all but first):
+    - Same as above, but the flashbacks are often bits and pieces but the same sequence of frames can show up more than once in the second video.
+For example, they show up before the opening, then show up again after the opening.
+    - I must setup test videos to handle this, because I could see me accidentally overlooking one of these instances.

 # RULE categories: